decentraland/adr/docs/ADR-75-profile-validations.md

 This is precisely the situation we want to avoid with these new validations.

 ### Valid URN
 Each wearable listed in the avatar that has URN format (i.e. starts with `urn:`) has to be correctly parsed by `parseUrn` function from [@dcl/urn-resolver](https://github.com/decentraland/urn-resolver).
+Or be an embedded emote with a name matching the expression `/[a-z]+/i`

 ### Wearable Ownership
 Each wearable listed in the avatar has to be owned by the address deploying the profile.